 Adv.
 David Gaon, Legal Counsel

 Michael Ben Yosef - Vice Director General

 Michael was born in 1969 and grew up in Holon.
-During his military service he served as an officer in the Israeli Air Force and acquired professional education in computer engineering and monitoring.
+During his military service, he served as an officer in the Israeli Air Force and acquired professional education in computer engineering and monitoring.

 At the age of 24 he established and managed a business in Israel and abroad and acquired extensive experience.
 At the end of 2001 while he was still the owner and CEO of a large fitness club in Tel Aviv, he arrived at Shanti House to distribute donuts to the children during Hannuka and fell in love with the place.
-For few years he continued to donate and volunteer until in 2005 he decided to leave the business world and to devote himself to the organization’s activities.
+For few years he continued to donate and volunteer until in 2005 he decided to leave the business world and devote himself to the organization’s activities.